kaiyote/kaiyote.github.io/content/blog/hello-world.md

 So, I was thinking about what I could write as my first blog post, and it hit me.
 Get ChatGPT to write a component in lit, and then point and laugh at it.

-So, let's do just that:
+So, let's do precisely that:

 ## The Experiment
 {% gpt "question" %}